Computer Security Incident

 ITSCO is charged with investigation and coordination of incidents where sensitive institutional or personal data is suspected to have been exposed.
 ITSCO has arranged for licensed forensic engineers to assist if warranted.
 Official records of the incident are maintained and tracked.

-When ITSCO is notified, an Incident Team will immediately be assembled to advise and assist in containing and limiting the exposure, in investigating the attack, in obtaining the appropriate approvals, and in handling notification to the affected individuals and agencies.
-The incident still "belongs" to the unit experiencing the exposure; ITSCO's mission is to assist you.
+When ITSCO is notified, an incident team will immediately be assembled to advise and assist in containing and limiting the exposure; to investigate the attack, obtain the appropriate approvals and handle notification to the affected individuals and agencies.
+The incident still “belongs” to the unit experiencing the exposure; ITSCO's mission is to assist you.

-A procedure document (kit) will be provided that contains the information needed by your unit, in cooperation with the other individuals on your Incident Team, to handle the incident.
-The University IT Security and Compliance Office in Technology Services has oversight responsibility to assist the unit in taking all necessary steps and in obtaining all necessary approvals.
+A procedure document (kit) that contains the information needed by your unit, in cooperation with the other individuals on your incident team will be provided to handle the incident.
+The university IT Security and Compliance Office in Technology Services has oversight responsibility to assist the unit in taking all necessary steps and in obtaining all necessary approvals.
 However, it is the responsibility of the unit to identify the resources needed to lead and accomplish an appropriate and timely resolution to the incident.
 Collect and record staff time spent weekly during the event in order to be able to track the cost of the incident, especially if the suspect will be charged with a crime.

-TIME IS CRITICAL.
+Time is critical.
 Immediately containing and limiting the exposure is first priority.
 In certain situations, we must notify legal entities within a brief period on becoming aware of the incident.
 In others, we must notify our Merchant Bank involved within 24 hours.
 The forensic process can vary widely on each incident.
 Please be patient and cooperative during this process.
-Also, individuals involved in such incidents expect expeditious notification to them so that they can monitor their accounts.
+Also, individuals involved in such incidents expect expeditious notification to them so they can monitor their accounts.
 The most common complaints after an incident are about how long it took the organization to contain the exposure and to send notifications.
-AT SAMFORD UNIVERSITY, OUR GOAL IS TO NOTIFY THE INDIVIDUALS AFFECTED WITHIN ONE WEEK OF OUR BECOMING AWARE OF THE EXPOSURE.
+At Samford University, our goal is to notify the individuals affected within one week of our becoming aware of the exposure.

 Examples of Sensitive Data

-2. Credit card number (CCN), also call Primary Account Number (PAN) - Visa, MC, AMEX, Discover, Diner's Club - Acct number, Exp date, Cardholder name, Cardholder address, Track 1, Track 2, CVC2, CVV2, PIN
+2. Credit card number, also called Primary Account Number (PAN)—Visa, MC, AMEX, Discover, Diner's Club—Account number, expiration date, cardholder name, cardholder address, Track 1, Track 2, CVC2, CVV2, PIN

 4. Driver's license number, other financial account numbers/security codes.